janl/mustache.js/README.md

 ### Sections

-Sections render blocks of text one or more times, depending on the value of the key in the current context.
+Sections render blocks of text 0 or more times, depending on the value of the key in the current context.

 A section begins with a pound and ends with a slash.
 That is, `{{#person}}` begins a `person` section, while `{{/person}}` ends it.
 The text between the two tags is referred to as that section's "block".